 It seems that nearly every pet parent encounters the scary moment of tracheal collapse at least once in their dog’s life.
 Whether it is a common occurrence in your dog, or it has happened only once or twice, you can take steps to prevent tracheal collapse and promote better health for your pet.

-What are symptoms of tracheal collapse?
+What are the symptoms of tracheal collapse?

 - Honking cough